Deborah Kellaway BSc (Hons) Psychology, Dip (Couns), MBACP.

 |Face to face counselling:||Yes|

-I am able to offer counselling sessions between 9am-5pm most days with some evening sessions being available.
-Please feel free to contact me to discuss.
+I am able to offer counselling at various times of the day.
+Please feel free to contact me to discuss meeting at a mutually convenient time.

 Types of client